“Real Theory Is in What You Do and How You Do It”

 He’s such a lovely person.
 I would do anything for Mumia, just like many who know him.
 Working with him on editing his book Jailhouse Lawyers, I found out how much prisoners know about the state, down to its lowliest enforcers; prisoners live with it cheek by jowl.
 Some years ago, I wandered into a workshop of formerly incarcerated people at the Left Forum in Detroit and found it lightyears ahead—they were the most aware of having to work with other sectors in struggle.

 Some of us in the United States and the UK have been doing consistent work against mass incarceration, solitary confinement, life without parole, the war on drugs—all this sadistic, racist, sexist, profitable torture.
-(In the UK, solitary confinement is being defended, even glorified, by the Royal College of Psychiatrists.)
+(In the UK, solitary confinement is being defended, even glorified, by the Royal College of Psychiatrists.
+We are exposing this, particularly in relation to Kevan Thakrar who has been in prison isolation for almost eleven years.)
 And then the US prisoners’ strikes happened and the most extraordinary thing was that the people who went on hunger strike for sixty days wrote a statement saying “all hostilities between our racial groups will officially cease.”
 And they did.
 They communicated in some way in solitary—I have no idea how—and studied books by a number of prisoners like Bobby Sands and Nelson Mandela.
 They read Howard Zinn’s A People's History of the United States.
 And one of the white supremacist prisoners turned over and became one of the leaders of the strike.
 They told their families, who were supporting them from outside, that they also had to work together across race.
 It was a major breakthrough that I am not sure everyone has appreciated.
 Prisoners and formerly incarcerated people are providing leadership to all of us.
 What they did reminds us of how Fred Hampton crossed sectors as a policy.

 Women prisoners have different problems from the men.
 They are often running a family from prison, worrying about their children, if they are eating and being protected, what is happening with their ailing mother.
 The men don’t carry that responsibility for others everywhere they go as women do.
 Women support men who are inside; women also support the women who are inside as well as often taking care of their children, preventing the state from taking them.
 Again, the women are the carers.